fetorres/autoML-multiData/README.md

 	  <br>
 	  <br>
 nose2 looks for packages, files and methods whose names begin with "test".
 There is a file in autoML-multiData named "test_autoML.py".
 It loads autoML.py and runs it with the "-x" (run regression test) flag set.
-To invoke the tests that include coverage and pylint, cd to /mnt/disks/disk-1/autoML-multiData and type:
+To invoke the tests that include coverage and pylint, cd to /mnt/disks/disk-1/autoML-multiData and type:<br>
 	nose2 --with-coverage<br>